Skip to content

 Is It Hard to Get Into Santa Barbara City College?
 Acceptance Rate & Requirements

 Santa Barbara City College, located in Santa Barbara, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 34%.
+The graduation rate is roughly 34%.

 Can I Afford It?